w3c/Guide/documentreview/index.md

 At the end of a review, and before attempting to transition the spec, you should clarify that a resolution is described for all of the issues with a <span class="githublabel">\*-needs-resolution</span> label, and check that the horizontal group is aware of those resolutions.
 You don't have to do this for issues with the <span class="githublabel">\*-tracker</span> label.
 (The horizontal group was only tracking those issues, not expecting a particular resolution.)

-Note that the label may be applied by setting it directly on the issue if you have proper rights, or by appending it preceded with a PLUS sign (+) in the issue description, +<i class="term">\*-tracker</i> or +<i class="term">\*-needs-resolution</i>.
+Note that the label may be applied by setting it directly on the issue if you have proper rights, or by appending it preceded with a PLUS sign (`+`) in the issue description, `+*-tracker` or `+*-needs-resolution`.

-### What happens with *-needs-resolution issues at transition?
+### What happens with `*-needs-resolution` issues at transition?

-When a Working Group requests a new Maturity level, the transition <strong>will not be approved</strong> if a horizontal group has an open *-needs-resolution issue showing on the [tracker boards](https://www.w3.org/PM/horizontal/).
-Note that the tracker monitors the horizontal group's <em>copy</em> of the issue.
+When a Working Group requests a new Maturity level, the transition **will not be approved** if a horizontal group has an open `*-needs-resolution` issue showing on the [tracker boards](https://www.w3.org/PM/horizontal/).
+Note that the tracker monitors the horizontal group's *copy* of the issue.
 Before requesting a new Maturity level, the Working Group is advised to review the tracker and contact the horizontal group to close any lingering issues.

-### What happens to unresolved issues marked <span class="githublabel">\*-needs-resolution</span>?
+### What happens to unresolved issues marked `*-needs-resolution`?

-As lead technical architect, the W3C Council is tasked (among many things) to assess consensus within W3C for architectural issues and to decide on the outcome of [Formal Objections](https://www.w3.org/2019/Process-20190301/#FormalObjection).
-When a horizontal issue gets flagged as *-needs-resolution and a Group chooses to request a new Maturity level despite the lack of consensus with the horizontal group, it is the task of the W3C Team to assess the issue and the outcome of the request.
+As lead technical architect, the W3C Council is tasked (among many things) to assess consensus within W3C for architectural issues and to decide on the outcome of [Formal Objections](https://www.w3.org/policies/process/#FormalObjection).
+When a horizontal issue gets flagged as `*-needs-resolution` and a Group chooses to request a new Maturity level despite the lack of consensus with the horizontal group, it is the task of the W3C Team to assess the issue and the outcome of the request.
 A horizontal group MAY choose to elevate an horizontal issue as a Formal Objection to elevate further the importance of an issue per the W3C Process.

 In the case where an horizontal issue hasn’t been addressed and the document was allowed to move forward, it is recommended that the issue remains open in the horizontal group repository (it MAY get closed in the specification repository unless the W3C Team requests otherwise).
-Some issues may take years to get resolved, but that doesn’t mean those should be forgotten.</p>
+Some issues may take years to get resolved, but that doesn’t mean those should be forgotten.

 ## Issue trackers